Copper Cable with HDSL:

 There are several opportunities within a campus setting in which HDSL implementation is

-extremely effective-where it can be established quickly, cost-effectively and where it can serve a
+extremely effective-where it can be established quickly, cost-effectively and where it can

 specialized, valuable function.